 Art Appreciation is the knowledge and understanding of the universal and timeless qualities that identify all great art.
 The more you appreciate and understand the art of different eras, movements, styles and techniques, the better you can develop, evaluate and improve your own artwork.

-Art Movements are the collective titles that are given to artworks which share the same artistic ideas, style, technical approach or time frame.
-They are a historical convenience for grouping together artists of a common period, style or technique so that they may be more easily understood.
-Art Movements are usually named retrospectively by art critics or historians and their titles are often witty or sarcastic nicknames pulled from a bad review.
+Art Movements are convenient terms for classifying artists of a certain period or style.
+They are simply historical titles which are usually dubbed retrospectively by art critics or historians and their titles are often witty or sarcastic nicknames pulled from a bad review.

 A knowledge of the visual elements of art helps you to understand how artworks are created.
-It will assist you in breaking an artwork down to its component parts so that you may appreciate the skill and imagination that the artist has used in composing it.
-Our pages explore the individual qualites of each visual element - line - shape - tone - color - pattern - texture - form and how artists use them to express their ideas.
+It will assist you in breaking an artwork down to its component parts (line, shape, tone, color, pattern, texture, form) so that you may appreciate the skill and imagination that the artist has used in composing it.

 Portraits express the beauty, status, power, wealth or character of their subjects.
 Artists use a wide range of media for portraiture, including drawing, printing, painting, sculpture, photography and multimedia.